wp-plugins/events-made-easy-frontend-submit/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin that displays a form to allow people to enter events for the Event Made Easy plugin on a regular wordpress page.
+A simple plugin that displays a form to allow people to enter events for the Events Made Easy plugin on a regular wordpress page.

 == Description ==

-A simple plugin that displays a form to allow people to enter events for the Event Made Easy plugin on a regular wordpress page (called "Frontend Submit").
+A simple plugin that displays a form to allow people to enter events for the Events Made Easy plugin on a regular wordpress page (called "Frontend Submit").

 Get The Events Made Easy plugin: http://wordpress.org/extend/plugins/events-made-easy/